8 Different Styles of Wearing Saree Pallu That Will Infuse Grace and Beauty to Your Wedding Outfits

 Ulta Pallu With A Belt

 There are so many different styles of wearing saree pallu but this one is currently raging, especially with celebrities.
 Though Ulta pallu with a belt is mostly worn by South Indian brides, these days everyone wants to ace it.
 It’s classy and looks absolutely stunning.
 More so depending on how the Kamarbandh looks, it gives your ethnic look an edge and makes it chicer.

 - Once you’ve worn your saree, as explained above and secured it with pins.
 All you need to find is a belt that goes with your saree and jewellery.

 - Take the belt and place it around your tummy, near your belly button.
 Make sure you secure the saree pallu at the back and tuck it in the belt.
 So easy, right?

 Remember Madhuri Dixit’s iconic 'Didi Tera Dewar Deewana' saree?
-Seedha pallu has been in fashion ever since and it’s definitely here to stay for a long, long time.
+Seedha pallu has been in fashion ever since and it’s definitely here to stay for a long, long time and ranks at the top among different styles of wearing saree pallu.
 It gives your saree a Lehenga-like look and is a great way to wear the same saree in a new style.
-Besides, who wouldn't want to copy the stunning Madhuri Dixit's fashion statement?
+Besides, who wouldn't want to copy the stunning Madhuri Dixit's fashion statement of different styles of wearing saree pallu?
 Right?